-6 Comparison of GAINS draft estimates to UNFCCC inventory
+6 Comparison of GAINS bottom-up emission estimates to UNFCCC inventory

-Table 24 presents the deviation of GAINS final emission estimates (final version of April 1, 2016) from emissions reported by member states to the UNFCCC (versions available on 17 November 2015).
-The GAINS estimates for year 2005 for overall non-CO2 GHGs deviate within ten percent from the emissions reported by countries to UNFCCC for 22 of the 28 countries.
-For Austria, Belgium, Cyprus, Estonia, Malta, Romania, and Sweden the deviations are larger than ten percent.
-At the level of individual gases emissions may deviate more.
+Table 27 presents the deviation of GAINS emission estimates (EUCLIMIT4 scenarios from 2018) from emissions reported by member states to the UNFCCC (versions from October 2016).
+The GAINS estimates for year 2005 for overall non-CO2 GHGs deviate within ten percent from the emissions reported by countries to UNFCCC for 24 of the 28 countries.
+For Latvia, Malta, Romania, and Sweden the deviations are larger than ten percent.
+At the level of individual gases emissions may deviate more than ten percent.